Blog

 What are the new requirements?

-Allergens and intolerances must appear on or be physically attached to the product.
-Some of the other required information, such as ingredients, can optionally be disclosed via “electronic means” such as with a QR code.
+Allergens and intolerances must appear on or be physically attached to the product while ingredients and nutrition details can optionally be disclosed via “electronic means” such as with a QR code.

-Wine which is not in compliance must be removed from the market and may have penalties applied as well, according to the law.
-See E.U.
-1306/2013 Chapter IV, Article 89.
+Wine which is not in compliance will be removed from the market and may have penalties applied as well, according to the law, and with enforcement happening at the individual member state level.
+Details can be reviewed in Regulation (EU) 1306/2013 Chapter IV, Article 89.

 What’s the deadline for compliance?

-Wine which was “produced and labelled” before December 8, 2023, is exempt from the requirements and can continue to be sold in the E.U. after that date, until the exhaustion of supplies.
+Wine which was “produced” in the E.U. before December 8, 2023, or imported before that date, is exempt from the requirements and can continue to be sold in the E.U. after that date, until the exhaustion of supplies.
+All wines outside of those exceptions must be in compliance.

 What happens if a wine is not compliant with the EU wine label rules?

-Wine that fails to comply with the new regulations can be removed from the market and incur administrative penalties in accordance with regulation E.U.
-1306/2013 Chapter IV, Article 89.
+Wine that fails to comply with the new regulations can be removed from the market and incur administrative penalties in accordance with regulation Regulation (EU) 1308/2013, Article 90a

-Enforcement with inspections is delegated to and meant to be handled by each E.U. member state.
+Enforcement with inspections is delegated to and will be handled by each E.U. member state.

-What information is required to be shown on the wine label itself, and what can be provided by a URL or QR code?
+What information is required to be shown on the wine label itself?

 Energy information, similar to the declaration of calories in the U.S., must be displayed on wine labels using the symbol “E” based on a 100ml serving.